New Pattern: Afterglow & Afterglow 2.0

 Personal Background

-Could you tell us a bit about yourself? (location, age, educational background, …) Who is behind Sewing Arts?
+Could you tell us a bit about yourself? (location, age, educational background, …) Who is behind Quilt Scouts?

 Quilting Journey